Antinomianism: Reformed views

 The Thirty-nine Articles of the Church of England (revised and altered by the Westminster Assembly of Divines, in 1643) condemns antinomianism, teaching that "no Christian man whatsoever is free from the obedience of the commandments which are called moral.
 By the moral law, we understand all the Ten Commandments taken to their full extent."
 The Westminster Confession, held by Presbyterian Churches, holds that the moral law contained in the Ten Commandments "does forever bind all, as well justified persons as others, to the obedience thereof".
 The Westminster Confession of Faith further states: "Faith, thus receiving and resting on Christ and His righteousness, is the alone instrument of justification; yet it is not alone in the person justified, but is ever accompanied with all other saving graces, and is no dead faith, but works by love."

 However, a number of seventeenth-century English writers in the Reformed tradition held antinomian beliefs.
 None of these individuals argued that Christians should not obey the law.
 Instead, they believed that believers would spontaneously obey the law without external motivation.
 Antinomianism during this period is likely a reaction against Arminianism, as it emphasized free grace in salvation to the detriment of any participation on the part of the believer.
 John Eaton is often identified as the father of English antinomianism.
 Tobias Crisp (1600–1643), a Church of England priest who had been Arminian was later accused of being an antinomian.
 He was a divisive figure for English Calvinists, with a serious controversy arising from the republication of his works in the 1690s.
 Also lesser known was the Anglican priest John Saltmarsh.

 From the latter part of the 18th century, critics of Calvinists accused them of antinomianism.
 Such charges were frequently raised by Arminian Methodists, who subscribed to a synergistic soteriology that contrasted with Calvinism's monergistic doctrine of justification.
 The controversy between Arminian and Calvinistic Methodists produced the notable Arminian critique of Calvinism: Fletcher's Five Checks to Antinomianism (1771–1775).

 Methodist views

 John Wesley, the founder of the Methodist tradition, harshly criticized antinomianism, considering it the "worst of all heresies".
 He taught that Christian believers are bound to follow the moral law and that they are to partake in the means of grace for their sanctification.
 Methodists teach the necessity of following the moral law as contained in the Ten Commandments, citing Jesus' teaching, "If ye love me, keep my commandments" (cf. John 14:15).

 The Methodist Churches consider antinomianism to be a heresy.
+Methodist systematic theologian Daniel Steele criticized what he perceived was the antinomian heresy of the Plymouth Brethren in Antinomianism Revived: or the Theology of the So-Called Plymouth Brethren Examined and Refuted (1887).